aalemayhu/xdp-playground/README.md

 The environment has a couple of restrictions which should be listed below.

-Using numbers for the challenge description file name is not a strong requirement, but the file must have a unique valid UNIX name and a `.html` suffix.
-If you'd like to use a name to ease some kind of logical grouping, that is fine but check the `public/tasks` directory for conflicts.
+The challenge file name must be a unique valid number and have a `.html` suffix.
+If you'd like to use a name to ease some kind of logical grouping, that is fine but check the `public/tasks` directory first to prevent conflicts.

 If your HTML files contain `<` or `>` you might have to replace them with `&lt` and `&gt`.
 Please review your challenge description for visual defects and